Kalim23/ToDoList/readme.md

 # To-Do List web app

-Simple web application to manage our tasks to do with local SQLite.
+Simple web application to manage our tasks to do connected to local Database - SQLite.

 ## Table of Contents
 * [General info](#general-info)